LanJian/lanjian.io/content/posts/reboot/index.md

 even if I don't have everything figured out yet.

 **Update 2023-07-05**: I ended up switching to [Hugo](https://gohugo.io/) since I wasn't completely satisfied with the Zola theme.
-Since Zola is newer, there is a limited selections of theme to choose from.
+There is a limited selection of Zola themes to choose from because It's newer.
 I'm a lot happier with the Blowfish theme for Hugo, which is a lot more mature and had more features than the themes I've tried for Zola.
 Switching to Hugo itself was pretty painless, though I did spend quite a long time extending the theme to be able to display